-- On the Properties tab, type a name for your rubric in the Name box.Tip: Be as descriptive as possible with your name so you can find the rubric later.
+- On the Properties tab, type a name for your rubric in the Name box.Tip: Be as descriptive as possible with your name so you can identify the rubric later.

-- Leave the Rubric Status as “Draft” – you will only change this to “Published” once your rubric is entirely finished.
+- Leave the Rubric Status set to “Draft” – you will only change this to “Published” once your rubric is entirely finished.

 - Optional: Type in a description.
 Note that students will be able to see this description if they go to the rubrics tool.